agiachris/STAP/README.md

 # Research Lightning

 This is a lightweight research framework designed to quickly implement and test deep learning algorithms in pytorch.
-This Readme describes the general structure of the framework and how to use each of its components.
+This ReadMe describes the general structure of the framework and how to use each of its components.
 Here are some key features of the repository:
 * Support for supervised learning algorithms
 * Tensorboard logging
 * Support for reinforcement learning algorithms
 * Hardware stripping on both local machines and SLURM

 I would suggest reading through all the documentation.
-If you use this package, please cite it appropriately as described in the [Usage](#Usage) section.
+If you use this package, please cite it appropriately as described in the [License](#License) section.

 ## Installation